Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#NetCDF-2-C-Transition-Guide "Previous section in reading order")]   [[\>](#The-New-C-Interface "Next section in reading order")]       [[\<\<](#NetCDF-2-C-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-2-C-Transition-Guide "Up section")]   [[\>\>](#NetCDF_002d3-Error-Codes "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------------------------- -------------------------------------------------------------- --- ---------------------------------------------------------------------------------------- --------------------------------------------------- ---------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-C.1 Overview of C interface changes {.section}
+C.1 Overview of C interface changes
 -----------------------------------

 NetCDF version 3 includes a complete rewrite of the netCDF library.
 It